10 Online Writing Tools That Will Cure Writer’s Block

 This is a guest post – Antonio Tooley is a hopeless optimist who enjoys basking in the world’s brightest colors.
 He loves biking to distant places and occasionally he gets lost.
 When not doing that he’s blogging and teaching ESL.
 He will be happy to meet you on Facebook and Twitter.

-Although everyone views writing as an interesting and creative profession, which it is, for the most part, it is a job just like any other…
+Although everyone views copy writing as an interesting and creative profession, which it is, for the most part, it is a job just like any other… Therefore you need online writing tools to make life easier.

 The trouble is, sometimes you simply have to write and meet deadlines, even if churning out words feels like getting the rusted cogs of an old tower clock to move after a century of dereliction.